-The proposed project would include the expansion of the current two-lane roadway to an interim fourlane roadway (ultimate six-lane roadway).
-The proposed improvements consist of 11- to 12-foot-wide travel lanes depending on ROW restrictions with a 10-foot-wide shared-use path in the westbound direction and a 5-foot-wide sidewalk in the eastbound direction with a variable raised median.
+The proposed project would include the expansion of the current two-lane roadway to an interim four-lane roadway (ultimate six-lane roadway).
+The proposed improvements consist of 11- to 12-foot-wide travel lanes depending on ROW restrictions with a 10-foot-wide shared-use path in the westbound direction and a 5-foot-wide sidewalk in the eastbound direction with a variable-width, raised median.
 The project would also include turn lanes and intersection improvements at side and cross streets.
 The project passes through the eastern portion of the City of Midlothian and Ellis County, Texas.

 The portion east of Longbranch Road would be realigned.
-The new alignment would begin at the intersection of FM 1387 and Longbranch Road and would extend to approximately 1,240 feet (0.2 mile) east of the existing FM 1387 and FM 664 intersection.
-Refer to Appendix A for the project location map.
+The new alignment would begin at the intersection of FM 1387 and Longbranch Road and would extend to approximately 1,240 feet (0.2 mile)

+east of the existing FM 1387 and FM 664 intersection.
+Refer to Appendix A for the project location map and Appendix C for the schematic.